antebrl/travel-link/README.md

 ```

 - code quality: go to cid/cd --> pipelines --> click a pipeline --> code quality, see [gitlab code quality](https://docs.gitlab.com/ee/ci/testing/code_quality.html)
+- check regularly for new lib versions `flutter pub outdated`

 ## Building/starting docker container locally

+Open a command shell and navigate to the path with the file Dockerfile.
+And make sure docker is running, test with _docker ps_.

 - in windows cmd shell use `%cd%/app/` for the current path, in linux shell use `$(pwd)/app/` instead and within a powershell use `${pwd}/app/`
 - `docker build -f ./Dockerfile -t "flutter_project_builder" .` builds the docker image locally
-- `docker run -it -v %cd%/app/:/home/app/ flutter_project_builder bash` runs the docker image and mounts the app folder for further testing of building the app, e.g. go to the folder /home/app and run `flutter build apk`
+- `docker run -it -v %cd%:/home flutter_project_builder bash` runs the docker image and mounts the current path to the folder /home in the container
+  - go to the folder /home/app and run `flutter pub get` and `flutter build apk`
+  - got to the folder /home and run `mkdocs build --strict --verbose` to check if the docs creation works
+- `docker run -p 0.0.0.0:8080:8080 -v  $(pwd):/home -w /home -it flutter_project_builder mkdocs serve -a 0.0.0.0:8080` will run the mkdocs server and your docs are available at http://127.0.0.1:8080/learning-flutter/labs/flutter/

 ## Video tutorials